archdragon/archloot/README.md

 ## Examples:

-First, create a chest - a container for your drops
+1. First, create a chest - a container for your drops

     chest = LootSystem::Chest.new

-Initlialize your item
+2. Initlialize your item

   It can be anything - Drop class will accept any object

     first_drop = LootSystem::Drop.new({item: your_item, chance: 0.25})
     second_drop = LootSystem::Drop.new({item: your_item2, chance: 0.95})

-Now we can add the drops to our container:
+3. Now we can add the drops to our container:

     chest.add(first_drop)
     chest.add(second_drop)

-And use get_drops method to get a list of all the that we managed to find:
+4. Use get_drops method to get a list of all the that we managed to find:

     chest.get_drops